jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 precisely control which effects are possible and the scope within which they are visible.
 But using monads to write "locally impure" computations that still look pure from the outside has an unfortunate
-consequence: computations are oversequentialized, making it hard for the compiler to recover lost opportunities for parallelism.
+consequence: computations are over-sequentialized, making it hard for the compiler to recover lost opportunities for parallelism.

 Linear types enable better solutions to both problems: